yakisoba25/Activity3_Ison_John_Reindel/README.md

 ## Step 17: Open the file "hero.sql" in Visual Studio Code
 code hero.sql

-## Step 18: Open the file "instruction.txt" in Visual Studio Code
+## Step 18: Open the file "instructions.txt" in Visual Studio Code
 code instructions.txt

 ## Step 19: Create a new branch named "feat/create-database" and switch to it